RasheedHuma/RasheedHuma/README.md

 -  I’m @RasheedHuma, PhD candidate at University of Delaware.
--  I use Structural Topic Modeling, Word Embeddings, and Sentiment Analysis to understand media effects.
+-  I use computational methods to study media effects.
 -  You can reach me at huma@udel.edu